phax/as2-lib/README.md

 # News and noteworthy

+* v4.1.1 - work in progress
+  * The existence of the header `Disposition-Notification-Options` without `Disposition-Notification-To` does not trigger MDN sending (#42)
 * v4.1.0 - 2018-06-20
   * The random parameters class now supports creating random values that are longer than 10 characters
   * Fixed OSGI ServiceProvider configuration